Isla Mujeres - Snorkeling with Countless Whale Sharks (Mexico)

 Whale Shark (Rhincodon typus) feeding off the coast of Isla Mujeres, Mexico

 How about swimming with a whale shark up close?
-Exciting?
-How about swimming with a few hundred?!
-It is possible in Mexico!
+How about swimming with a few hundred?
+It is totally possible in Mexico.
 The highest number of Whale sharks in the world can be spotted off the coast of Mexico.

 About five years after doing a similar whale shark (Rhincodon typus) trip from Cancun I was so exited to be back in Yucatan during the whale shark season (May - September)!
 The trip is mind-blowing, a once in a lifetime experience of which I never stopped telling people about.
 Especially when you expect to see maybe one whale shark it is impressive to see dozens if not a hundred!

 The best thing about this trip is the adrenaline rushing through your veins as you get closer to the area which is a feeding hot spot.
 Where the Gulf of Mexico and the Northwestern Caribbean sea meet, whale sharks feed on plankton-rich water.
 They feed by opening their massive mouth to allow nutrient-rich water to flow in.
 With their sponge-like pads, they strain out their food, mostly zoo-plankton.
 Then the filtered water passes out through the gills.
 Especially when these gentle giants feed while laying motionless vertically in the water it is beautiful to observe them from a safe distance.

 Key points of the Whale Shark Regulations by SEMARNAT (source Holbox Adventure)